bergesinstitute/graf-method/book-4-unit-3.md

 10. Perdimos a nuestro compañero en la expedición en la Antártida.
 11. Nunca me lo explicaste.

-## 3. Traducir (objeto indirecto, i.e. persona + objeto directo i.e. cosa).
+## 3. Traducir (objeto indirecto, i.e. persona + objeto directo, i.e. cosa).
 Puedes usar un diccionario.

 1. You taught me the lesson.
 You taught it to me.
 2. You did not tell them the secret.
 Did you tell it to us?
 (Use contar)